gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPScannerConfiguration.md

 ## EXAMPLES

-### Example 1: Sets Azure Information Protection Scanner to run one time discovery of configured repositories and create a report for newly discovered files since last run (Info repoting level)
+### Example 1: Configure the Azure Information Protection scanner to run a one time discovery and create a report for files that would be labeled
 ```
 PS C:\> Set-AIPScannerConfiguration -ScanMode Discover -Schedule OneTime -ReportLevel Info

 Configuration was set successfully.
 ```

+This command configures the scanner to run a one-time discovery for files in the specified data repositories, to create a report that lists the files that meet the conditions to be labeled.

+Note that because these parameters specify the default values, you need to specify them only if you previously specified them with values other than the defaults.

-### Example 2: Sets Azure Information Protection Scanner to label and protect files (Enforce policy mode) and run on continous mode.
+### Example 2: Configure the Azure Information Protection scanner to continuously discover and label files

 ```
 PS C:\> Set-AIPScannerConfiguration -ScanMode Enforce -Schedule Continuous

 Configuration was set successfully.
 ```

+This command configures the scanner to continuously discover files in the specified data repositories and label the files that meet the conditions in the Azure Information Protection policy.
+For these files, they are classified and protected (or have protection removed), according to the label's configuration.

-### Example 3: Sets Azure Information Protection Scanner to run scanning cycle in order to label and protect files using AIP policy and create detailed reports of changed and skipped files (Debug reporting level), and set  owner to admin@contoso.msft.
+### Example 3: Configure the Azure Information Protection scanner to run a one time discovery to label files and set the Rights Management owner, and log changed and skipped files

 ```
-PS C:\> Set-AIPScannerConfiguration -ScanMode Enforce -Schedule OneTime -ReportLevel Debug -DefaultOwner admin@contoso.msft.
+PS C:\> Set-AIPScannerConfiguration -ScanMode Enforce -Schedule OneTime -ReportLevel Debug -DefaultOwner admin@contoso.com.

 Configuration was set successfully.
 ```

+This command configures the scanner for a one-time discovery of files in the specified data repositories and label the files that meet the conditions in the Azure Information Protection policy.
+For these files, they are classified and protected (or have protection removed), according to the label's configuration.
+For files that are protected, the Rights Management owner is set to admin@contoso.com.
+Actions for changed and skipped files are logged in the report.

-### Example 4: Sets Azure Information Protection Scanner to run one time discovery of configured repositories and create a report for all files (full rescan)
+### Example 4: Configure the Azure Information Protection scanner to scan and label all files one time, using the latest Azure Information Protection policy, and log changed and skipped files

 ```
 PS C:\> Set-AIPScannerConfiguration -ScanMode Enforce -Schedule OneTime -ReportLevel Debug -Type Full

 Configuration was set successfully.
 ```

+This command configures the scanner to check for any changes to the Azure Information Protection policy and then do a one-time discovery of all files in the specified data repositories and label the files that meet the conditions in the Azure Information Protection policy.
+For these files, they are classified and protected (or have protection removed), according to the label's configuration.
+Actions for changed and skipped files are logged in the report.

 ## PARAMETERS